oasis-tcs/mqtt/mqtt-sn-2.0/prose/editorial-content-timetravel/content-autobahn.md

 ## 4.22 Optional Features

-The ADVERTISE, SEARCHGW, GWINFO and PUBLISH MINUS -1 packet type support is optional.
-For instance, it is not required if the MQTT-SN Gateway is an
-Internet node reachable via a public IP address.
+The ADVERTISE, SEARCHGW, GWINFO and PUBLISH WITHOUT SESSION packet type support is optional.
+For instance, it is not required if the MQTT-SN Gateway is an Internet node reachable via a public IP address.

 The Forwarder Encapsulation packet type support is optional.
-For instance, it is not required if the MQTT-SN Clients are able to reach directly a
+For instance, it is not required if the MQTT-SN Clients are able to directly reach a
 MQTT-SN Gateway.

 The PROTECTION packet type support is optional.
 For instance, it is not required if the MQTT-SN Gateway and the MQTT-SN Clients interact over a secure